 US energy exports exceeded imports in 2019, and they have continued to grow by 8% per year on average since then

 Energy (quadrillion Btu)

+Sources: EIA; BCG analysis.
+Note: Btu = British thermal unit.
 The US has become a net exporter of most kinds of energy, and its energy imports are declining

 Net imports (quadrillion Btu)